How Long Do Startups Take to Become Profitable?

 Partnerships and Alliances

-Collaborate with complementary businesses to expand your customer base and distribution channels.
-Strategic partnerships can help you access new markets and customers without significant up-front costs.
+Collaborating with complementary businesses can help extend your customer base and distribution channels without significant costs.

 Effective Pricing Strategy